ShawnStrasser/atspm-report/README.md

 - `signals_query`: Custom SQL query to retrieve signal information (required when `use_parquet` is false)
 - `num_figures`: Number of figures to generate per device in the report
 - `email_reports`: If true, email reports instead of saving to disk
+- `delete_sent_emails`: If true, Outlook deletes the sent report email instead of storing it in Sent Items
 - `days_back`: Number of days of historical data to analyze
 - `alert_flagging_days`: Maximum age (in days) for new alerts to be included in reports
 - `alert_suppression_days`: Number of days to suppress repeated alerts for the same issue